 This can occur inside microphones that have active circuitry, as mentioned.
 If the preamps are separate, the microphone gain setting is applied directly to the microphone input signal.

 Gain From An Active Preamplifier Within The Microphone

 Condenser microphones and active microphones include an active preamplifier in the microphone body.
-A microphone gain capsule produces an audio signal that is too low in voltage or too high in impedance for it to be useful.
+A microphone capsule produces an audio signal that is too low in voltage or too high in impedance for it to be useful.

 An active amplifier is installed directly after the capsule.
-This is done to raise the voltage to acceptable levels and immediately reduce the signal impedance.
+This is done to raise the voltage to a workable level and immediately reduce the signal impedance.
 The signal can travel over reasonable lengths of cable with low impedance without being affected.

-Attenuation pads are used on many active microphones to reduce the output volume of the capsule before it reaches the internal amplifier.
+Attenuation pads are used on many active microphones to reduce the output volume of the capsule before it reaches the amplifier.
 These pads prevent overloading of the active circuitry/amplifier and subsequent signal distortion.

-AKG C414XLII is a great example of an active condenser mic with an integrated FET.
-The mic outputs mic-level signals even with the amplifier though.
+AKG C 414XLII is a great example of an active condenser mic with an integrated FET.
+The mic outputs mic-level signals even with the “amplifier,” though.

 Gain From An Active Preamplifiers In USB/Digital Microphones

 USB microphones and other microphones that produce digital audio have integrated analog-to-digit converters (ADCs).